instantcommerce/next-password-protect/README.md

 To change the default login component, a React component can be supplied to the `withPasswordProtect` HOC.
 In order for the library to function properly, make sure your login component has password input that is validated by the the api route.
 You can use `src/hoc/LoginComponent.tsx` as a starting point.

+## Caveats

+AMP is not yet supported, because the LoginComponent failed AMP validation.
+On an AMP page, nothing is rendered.
+This could be fixed by changing LoginComponent to valid AMP.